kubernetes/kubernetes/docs/getting-started-guides/coreos/bare_metal_offline.md

 Deploy a CoreOS running Kubernetes environment.
 This particular guild is made to help those in an OFFLINE system, wither for testing a POC before the real deal, or you are restricted to be totally offline for your applications.

-## Goal
-At this point in the community we can not and should not try and solve any of the current issues at hand in the Docker space.
-Instead, try to add ease of use for enterprise customers looking to develop or deploy applications into the new container ecosystem offline.

-The goal for this walk through is to deploy and configure CoreOS with Kubernetes to establish a full ecosystem to run containers in.
-In this case we are building this system in a real world scenario using pxelinux and have no guaranteed connection to the internet.

 ## High Level Design
 1. Manage the tftp directory
   * /tftpboot/(coreos)(centos)(RHEL)